 The role of meditation is to become a seed point for an active calm that can grow into the rest of your life.
 Sound based meditations give us a special chance to simplify the mind, unclutter the thinking and bring in this active calm, the presence of True Self.

 Short sequences of notes on a Sounding Bowl can have profound effects in body and soul.
-You can find a sequence that has meaning for you, selecting notes from your bowl that move you or you can find in various spiritual traditions sequences of notes that have srved many over centuries.
+You can find a sequence that has meaning for you, selecting notes from your bowl that move you or you can find in various spiritual traditions sequences of notes that have served many over centuries.

 There are two distinct areas of enquiry here:

-This is not about learning, it is about becoming, about Being in this world, gladly.
+This is not about learning, it is about becoming, about Being, in this world, gladly.